 Overnight summer camp for children and teens with spina bifida who meet eligibility criteria.

-Year-round recreation program for ages 7-30, providing activities for those with special needs.
+A year-round recreation program for ages 7-30, providing activities for those with special needs.

 Several locations, ages 8-19.
 Two-day and one-week sessions sports summer camps for youth with physical disabilities.